adammarr/angular-brew-demo/README.md

 Slides: http://slides.com/adammarr/angular

 ##Setup and Installation
-Some prerequists are requires to setup and run this application
+Some prerequisites are requires to setup and run this application

 ```
 Install nodejs    https://nodejs.org/